JVS Toronto

 Man jump through the gap between hillsBusiness photo created by jigsawstocker – www.freepik.com

-When the pandemic first struck, we assumed it would pass quickly; facing the flood of newly unemployed clients, employment counsellors expressed reassurance that this was short-lived and temporary, and that resume gaps would be barely noticeable.
-Frustratingly, though 2020 came and went, the pandemic kept resurging around like a never-ending hurricane, leaving in its wake an unanticipated economic crisis.
+When the COVID pandemic first struck, we assumed it would pass quickly.
+Faced with a flood of newly unemployed clients, employment counsellors expressed reassurance that this was short-lived and temporary and that resume gaps would be barely noticeable.
+Frustratingly, the pandemic kept resurging like a never-ending hurricane, leaving in its wake an unanticipated economic crisis.

-Many of my clients have described their resume as having a “hole” in it where 2020 should have been, worrying that with increased unemployment and fewer jobs it might be even harder to find work.
-Some have been forced to stay home during the pandemic, homeschooling kids, caring for vulnerable health issues in themselves and others, while others have taken survival jobs such as warehouse workers, grocery clerks or delivery drivers.
+Many of my clients have described their resumes as having a “hole” in them where 2020 should have been, worrying that with increased unemployment and fewer jobs, it might be even harder to find work.
+Some have been forced to stay home during the pandemic, homeschooling kids and caring for vulnerable health issues in themselves and others, while others have taken survival jobs such as warehouse workers, grocery clerks, or delivery drivers.

 The question that matters most is what employers think: how are they responding to this gap?
 It is probably fair to assume that they are very familiar with this issue and are willing to look beyond it to consider candidates, so it might not necessarily prevent you from being called to an interview.
-However, it is very likely that the “what did you do during the pandemic?” question will come up in interviews – and job seekers should prepare a well-thought-through answer.
+However, it is very likely that the question “What did you do during the pandemic?” will come up in interviews, and job seekers should prepare a well-thought-through answer.

 When preparing an answer to the gap question, keep these strategies in mind: